yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 - `wget` - Download files from the web
 - `chmod` – Change permissions on a file or folder
 - `chown` – Change ownership of a file or folder
+- `chroot` – Run a command with a different root directory environment

 <details>